 Students accepting CBI positions will complete their field placements in areas that offer opportunities for cutting edge practice in community-based field agencies.
 These placements must be in Detroit (includes Highland Park, Hamtramck, and Mid-Eastern communities of East Dearborn that are directly adjacent to Detroit's boundary).
 Students must elect the 16-month curriculum track.
+Additional information can be found by searching "Community-Based Initiative Program" on the School of Social Work web site.

-Please refer to additional information found here: https://ssw.umich.edu/finaid/list/15537-community-based-initiative-program or refer to the SSW Student Guide, Volume 2, Chapter 14.07: Community-Based Initiative in Program.
+Also refer to the SSW Student Guide, Volume 2, Chapter 14.07: Community-Based Initiative in Program.